mrios/angular-strangerlist/README.md

 # angular-strangerlist
-angular-strangerlist is a Single page Aplication built with angular and bootstrap 3 on frontend and express server on backend storing data in a json file.
-Supports file upload with dimension validation, sorting list, and a complete CRUD for each item.
+angular-strangerlist is a Single Page Application built with AngularJS and Bootstrap 3 on frontend and express server on backend storing data in a json file.
+Supports file upload with dimension validation, sorting list, and a complete CRUD for manages items.
 Uses web services GET, POST, PUT and DELETE.

 ## To use

-you need Node.js installed
+You need Node.js installed

 Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and